inspire-group/PatchCURE/reproducibility.md

 In this section, we list all the commands used for getting experiment results for every table and figure in the main body.

 1. Our evaluation metrics are **clean accuracy**, **certified robust accuracy**, **Inference throughput**, which will be outputted to the console.
 Below is the expected output after running `python main.py --model  vitsrf14x2_masked --patch-size 32 --mask-stride 1 --certify  --runtime --batch-size 4`.
-In this example, the clean accuracy of PCURE-ViT14x2-k12 defense is 78.3%, the certified robust accuracy is 44.2%, its throughput with a batch size of 4 is 189.9 img/s.
+In this example, the clean accuracy of PCURE-ViT14x2-k12 defense is 78.3%, the certified robust accuracy is 44.2%, and its throughput with a batch size of 4 is 189.9 img/s.
 These numbers match the results reported in Table 3 (PCURE-ViT14x2-k12).

 ```
 Clean Accuracy: 0.78338